datadistillr/ddr_public_docs/docs/connecting-data/connecting-to-apis-and-external-data/servicenow-api.md

 ## Sample Queries
 The following queries are intended to help you get started, and make life simpler querying within your API.

 For the following examples, suppose that my ServiceNow API data source was called `myservicenowapi` and I want to query an endpoint.
-The endpoint goes after the ServiceNow data source name like so: ``#!sql FROM `myServiceNowapi`.`<ENDPOINT>` ``.
+The endpoint goes after the JIRA data source name:

+!!! example "FROM Clause"

+    ```sql
+    FROM `myservicenowapi`.`<ENDPOINT>`
+    ```

 ### Get Tables